khuranamanan/markTwo--CLI-TheBigBangTheory-Quiz-App/README.md

-CLI Fandom Quiz App: markTwo of lesson 1 taught on neog.camp .
-The Fandom selected: The Big Bng Theory.

 # markTwo “Do you know me?”
 Quiz
 ## Description
 A CLI app built with nodeJS.
 Do you know "The Big Bang Theory"?
 Let's play a quiz and see.